lmorchard/blog.lmorchard.com/drafts/2016-02-01-steam-controller.md

 That seems to get better as I turn down acceleration and play with sensitivity.

+[Rocket League][] worked out pretty well, in that I was equally terrible both with the Steam Controller and the Xbox 360 controller.
+But, I had a lot of fun and never felt like I could blame the controller.

 I didn't have as much luck with [Laserlife][], a surreal twin-stick rhythm game in the tradition of Rez.
-Ideally, I should be able to use the two trackpads as analog sticks, but I did a lot better going back to the physical sticks on my Xbox 360 controller.
+Ideally, I should be able to use the two trackpads as analog sticks.
+But, I did a lot better going back to the physical sticks on my Xbox 360 controller.
+The feel of the joystick resistance helped cue me into its position.
+I think it's similar to how I never get along with on-screen joysticks in many smartphone games.
 I would like to see if I can figure out workable settings here, though, because I like a lot of twin-stick shooters.

-[Rocket League][] worked out pretty well, in that I was equally terrible both with the Steam Controller and the Xbox 360 controller.
-But, I had a lot of fun.

-[Elite Dangerous][], offers a kind of bottomless pit of customization. it's a work in progress translating my mouse-and-keyboard controls to a comfortable scheme on the Controller.
-For example, it was kind of fun tying throttle and roll to the motion sensors.
+[Elite Dangerous][] offers a kind of bottomless pit of customization.
+It's a work in progress translating my mouse-and-keyboard controls to a comfortable scheme on the Controller.
+For example, it was kind of fun tying pitch and roll to the motion sensors and flying the controller around like a spaceship.
 I can't see this replacing a super-immersive HOTAS setup, but I think I can get it to an enjoyable point.

 [Sunless Sea]: http://www.failbettergames.com/sunless/
 [Diablo III]: http://us.battle.net/d3/en/